 Sustainability in public works means seeking a balanced approach for a vibrant community today and tommorrow, and it is accomplished by the efficient delivery of infrastructure in an environmentally and socially responsible way that ensures the best economic choice in the long term.

 In order to drive transformation in the management of public works to support this balanced approach, the APWA Center for Sustainability was created in 2008 to help public works professionals confront the challenges facing their communities.

-In establishing the APWA Center for Sustainability the APWA Board of Directors recognized that new challenges such as shrinking local budgets, increased cost of materials, more engaged and better informed public and stakeholders and new regulatory mandates, are confronting public works professionals and making their daily jobs even more challenging.
-These new challenges require a new approach to public works management.
-This new approach must focus on innovative, collaborative and whole systems thinking.
-The next generation public works professional must look at the problem at hand in its broadest context and ensure that decision makers, government and private, are aware of the consequences and opportunities of a wide variety of possible solutions.
+In establishing the APWA Center for Sustainability, the APWA Board of Directors recognized that shrinking local budgets, increased cost of materials, more engaged and better informed stakeholders and new regulatory mandates confront public works professionals and make their daily jobs more challenging.
+These challenges require a new approach to public works management that focuses on innovative, collaborative and whole systems thinking.

 To download a copy of the Center for Sustainability brochure click here.

 To read the 2008 APWA Sustainability Task Force Report recommending the creation of the APWA Center for Sustainability, click here.